paulino0518/ErrorHandlingNotes/ExpressErrorHandling.md

 What does error handling even mean?
 The docs say it's how express catches and processes errors.
 It comes with a default error handler.

 ## How does express catch errors?
-If Synchronous code throws and error and is handled by catch.
+If Synchronous code **inside a route handler** throws and error and is handled by catch.

 example of it:
 ```